-Documentary film-maker Bob Saunders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
-Returning to their Los Angeles home, ...
-See full summary »
+Documentary film-maker Bob Sanders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
+Returning to their Los Angeles home, the...

-Documentary film-maker Bob Saunders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
+Documentary film-maker Bob Sanders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
 Returning to their Los Angeles home, the newly "enlightened" couple chastise their closest friends, Ted and Alice, for not coming to grips with their true feelings.
 Bob insists that everyone "feel" rather than intellectualize their emotions, and Carol pronounces "that's beautiful" after anyone says anything even remotely personal.
 Ted and Alice humor their friends, but it is obvious that there is a good-natured sexual tension at work within the foursome.
 Written by

 36 of 42 people found this review helpful.

 Was this review helpful to you?